pivotal/docs-platform-automation/docs/upgrade.md

 owner: PCF Platform Automation
 ---

 This topic describes how to upgrade an Ops Manager using Platform Automation.
+It's important to note when upgrading your Ops Manager:

 * always perform an export installation
 * persist that exported installation
 * installation is separate from upgrade
 * an initial installation is done, which maintains state

 ##Always export your installation
 {% include "./.export_installation_note.md" %}